AowynB/NQueens/write-up/write-up.typ

 When computing valid solutions to N-Queens, we start with an empty board, and then place down all possible Queen positions on the first row across four different matrices.
 This gives us $N$ matrices that we're currently working on.
 Now, we repeat the process, starting on the next row, for each of these matrices, creating N copies of it, and then placing a Queen in each spot on the row.
-We now have $N^2$ matrices.
+We now have $N^2 + N$ matrices.
-However, we can cut this down substantially by pruning all solutions that form a
+However, we can cut this down substantially by pruning all solutions that form an invalid solution, that is, the Queens can take each other.
+Due to this pruning, we'll have strictly less than $N^2 + N$ matrices.
+We repeat this process until we have explored all possible routes through this tree.

+Noting that the $N$-th level of our tree has $N^N$ vertices, it follows that to reach the $N$-th level, it'll take $Sigma_(i=0)^N N^i$ space.
+Thus, we have $Omicron (Sigma_(i=0)^N N^i)$ as an upper bound to our space complexity (we will improve on this later, once the algorithm is shown in all its glory).

-Assume that each new level of the tree to take $Theta(1)$ time to compute (I.E., we have unlimited cores, and we are using $N$ of them to compute the $N$-th level).
+Now, assume that each new level of the tree to take $Theta(1)$ time to compute (I.E., we have unlimited cores, and we are using $N$ of them to compute the $N$-th level).
 Then, to reach the $N$-th level, it will take us $Sigma_(i=0)^N 1$ iterations, which gives us an asymptotic time complexity of $Theta(N)$.

-Now, notice that the $N$-th level of our tree has $N^N$ vertices.
-It follows that to reach the $N$-th level, it'll take $Sigma_(i=0)^N N^i$ space.
-Thus, we have $Omicron (Sigma_(i=0)^N N^i)$ as an upper bound to our space complexity.

 In the real world, the time complexity will be worse, as we do not have this idealised computer, and thus must put an upper bound the number of simultaneous processes.
-However, the space complexity will be better, since we can apply a set of "clever tricks" to cut down on the number of possible things we need to check, though it will still be bounded by the space usage.
+However, the space complexity will be better, since we can apply a set of "clever tricks" to cut down on the number of possible things we need to check, though it will still be bounded by the space and time usage.

 #bibliography("sources.bib")